The Science Behind Eforto®

 Pneumatic bulb–based dynamic grip strength (Vigorimeter) detects functional changes and disease-related decline earlier and more accurately than isometric clamp–based dynamometers.

-Dynamic Grip Testing Detects Functional Decline Earlier
+Pneumatic Grip Testing Detects Functional Decline Earlier

 Dynamic Grip Strength Outperforms Isometric in Sensitivity